I was baptized in the Holy Spirit in the 1970s and immediately became familiar with the gifts of the Spirit, including healing and prophecy.

 6. Spiritual gifts assessments can foster an appreciation for others’ gifts, as well as how we function together as a church body

 7. When church members serve in the area of their God-given gifts, the church can flourish and grow (Eph 4:7-16)

 Limitations of Spiritual Gifts Courses

-1. Spiritual gifts courses are a great introduction to gifts—however they tend to lack specific teaching on how to nurture and grow individual gifts over a period of time
+1. Spiritual gifts courses are a great introduction to gifts—however, they tend to lack specific teaching on how to nurture and grow individual gifts over a period of time

 3. A spiritual gift is a turbo-charged version of a basic attribute that should be operating in the life of every believer (hospitality, evangelism, hearing God’s voice, prayer, praying for the sick, and so on)

-A danger of focusing on spiritual gifts and ministry placement is that Christians who believe they are not ‘gifted’ in an area (such as prayer or evangelism) opt out and leave that aspect of Christian life to those who have a spiritual gift.
+A danger of focusing on spiritual gifts and ministry placement is that Christians who believe they are not ‘gifted’ in an area (such as prayer or evangelism) opt out and leave that aspect of the Christian life to those who have a spiritual gift.

 This may result in weak or immature development in some believers.

 4. No questionnaire could cover every possible spiritual gift—and could potentially stifle the unique giftedness in some individuals, and the creativity of the Holy Spirit